alextoombs/gobeat/README.md

 # Overview

-gobeat is comprised of a command-line tool and a server-side application that proxies match result reports to Twitter.

-The command line tool submits results to Twitter.
-Or, if you roll that way, you may simply cURL against the documented API to post a match result.
+gobeat is used to post to a simple handler, such as the gotweet-server